Sanke926/Tailenrich/README.md

 5. Remove covariate effects from the TPM matrix and write `gene_TPM_by_salmon_covAdjusted.csv`.
 6. Run TailEnrich on the covariate-adjusted TPM matrix.

-The bundled preprocessing script reproduces this sample-level step:
+The preprocessing step can be reproduced with:

 ```bash
 Rscript scripts/prepare_covariate_adjusted_input.R \